+- In large bowl, combine flour and salt.
+With pastry blender or two knives used scissor-fashion, cut in butter and vegetable shortening until mixture resembles coarse crumbs.
+Sprinkle in 3 to 4 tablespoons ice water, 1 tablespoon at a time, mixing lightly with a fork after each addition, until dough is just moist enough to hold together.
 Shape the dough into a disk and wrap in plastic wrap.
 Refrigerate for 30 minutes, or up to 2 days.
 (If you chill the dough more than 4 hours, let it stand for 30 minutes at room temperature before rolling out.)

-On a lightly floured surface, using a floured rolling pin, roll dough into a 14-inch round.
+- On a lightly floured surface, using a floured rolling pin, roll dough into a 14-inch round.
 Carefully place dough in 11-inch tart pan with removable bottom.
 Fold overhang in and press dough against side of pan so it extends 1/4-inch above rim.
 Refrigerate or freeze until firm (10 to 15 minutes).

-Preheat oven to 425°F. Line tart shell with foil, then fill with pie weights or dried beans.
+- Preheat oven to 425°F. Line tart shell with foil, then fill with pie weights or dried beans.
 Bake 15 minutes.
 Remove foil and weights.
 Bake until golden (8 to 10 minutes longer).
 Cool in pan on wire rack.
 Reset oven temperature to 350°F.